starej/lighttrends/README.md

 # lighttrends
 Radiance Light Trends

 Radiance Light Trends is a software for selecting regions of Earth and examining the trend in light emissions observed by satellite.
+Working application available at <https://lighttrends.lightpollutionmap.info/>

 See Documentation.docx for more detail
 .